t4sk/hello-sway/README.md

 ### Topcis

--   no inheritance, no constructor, global memory, native assets
+-   no inheritance, no constructor, global memory, native assets, no for loop

 -   deploy to testnet
 -   sway lib